ga-curriculum/data-pipelines-and-workflow-orchestration-v2/microlesson-04/README.md

 **Try modifying retry settings to observe behavior!**

 ## **Preparing for the Apache Airflow Lab**
-In the next session, you will **build your own data pipeline from scratch** using Apache Airflow.
+In the next session, you will **build a complete data pipeline from scratch** using Apache Airflow.

 ## **Next Steps**
 **Review Airflow Documentation:** [Apache Airflow Docs](https://airflow.apache.org/docs/)